charlesrocabert/puutools/README.md

 ## First usage with a walk-through example <a name="first_usage"></a>

 <p align="justify">
-You will find a <a href="https://github.com/charlesrocabert/puutools/tree/main/example" target="_blank">complete walk-through example</a> to get used to the main functionalities of <strong>puutools</strong>.
+You will find a <a href="https://github.com/charlesrocabert/puutools/tree/main/example" target="_blank">complete walk-through example</a> to get used with the current functionalities of <strong>puutools</strong>.
 </p>

 ## A complex scenario where puutools has been useful <a name="complex_scenario"></a>